top of page

 After the appointment, I write a structured medical summary.
 This includes:

-• your main symptoms
+• Your main symptoms

-• key points from your history
+• Key points from your history

-• the plan we agreed on
+• The plan we agreed on

+You receive this letter.
 You can also share it with your GP, and many patients choose to do so.
+This ensures continuity of care — something essential in internal medicine.

 Online vs In-Person: What’s the Difference?